Civic Price Tops $0.14 on Major Exchanges (CVC)

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.

-Civic was first traded on July 12th, 2017.
+Civic launched on July 12th, 2017.
 Civic’s total supply is 1,000,000,000 tokens.
 The Reddit community for Civic is https://reddit.com/r/civicplatform.
-The official website for Civic is www.civic.com.
+Civic’s official website is www.civic.com.
 Civic’s official Twitter account is @civickey and its Facebook page is accessible here.

 Civic was initiated in 2015 by Vinny Lingham, CEO, and Jonathan Smith, CTO.
 Lingham, a recognized figure in crypto, champions online security and privacy.